Fruitpunch44/A_Simple_Process_monitor_tool/README.md

 The script will provide a menu that has options the user can pick from ranging from listing all processes,terminating process etc.

-This will output detailed information for the process with PID `5678`.

 ### Bug Reports and Feature Requests

 Please report any bugs or feature requests by opening an issue in the **Issues** section of the repository. .